DraconDev/rusti/tasks.md

 ## TODO

 -   ???
-The css interop is a persisting problem that needs to be fixed, i dont want tailwind or inline styles cause that leads to hard to read code, so either we have css or style tags, but not both
+The css interop is a persisting problem that needs to be fixed, i dont want tailwind or inline styles cause that leads to hard to read code, so either we have css or style tags, but not both.
+  -   what other options are there?
+We can try to have named
 -   this does raise question about the script inclusion too,

 ##